lokapal-xyz/lit3-ledger/README.md

 ```

 **With Content Hashing (Permanence Framework)**
-Archive an entry, compute a content hash from a local file, and provide a permaweb link and license.
+Archive an entry, compute a content hash from a local file, and provide a permaweb link and canon metadata.

 ```bash
 ./archive-entry.sh \